-Appendix A, "z/OS Debugger commands supported in remote debug mode," on page 517
+Appendix A, "z/OS Debugger commands supported in Debug Tool compatibility mode," on page 517

 Null command

 The Null command is a semicolon written where a command is expected.
 It is used for such things as an IF command with no action in its THEN clause.